Getting Admitted Against All Odds

 At the end of his third year at Harvard, PJ puts his application plan into action.
 He succeeds, after considerable effort, in getting the Dean of the Medical School at Harvard on the telephone.
 He explains to the Dean that he is a Harvard undergraduate student who has just had a vision.
 God has spoken to him.
 God has told him to become a physician.
 PJ explains that he is a general studies major.
 His transcript will confirm that he has never taken a science course in his life, in fact, never even audited one.

 He does not want to have to start from zero, as he would not even qualify as a freshman pre-med student without high school science courses.
 However, God has told him not to worry.
 God will teach him all the science he needs to know over the summer, as will be demonstrated by his future MCAT scores.
-The Dean should understand that his grades will continue to be low Cs, as God has told him he should spend his time in the library reading about medicine and science.
+The Dean should understand that his grades will continue to be low Cs, as God has told him he should spend his time in the library reading about science.